Hamilton Co., Ill. Health Dept. to host drive-thru COVID-19 vaccine clinic

 - Education (Congregate Child Care, Pre-K through 12th grade): teachers, principals, student support, student aids and day care workers

-The vaccine will be given at the McLeansboro Fire Department; however, according to the health department, do not go to the fire department first.
-You must go to the McLeansboro High School gravel parking lot by the tennis courts first for lineup.
+The vaccine will be given at the McLeansboro Fire Department; however, the health department is urging those wanting a dose not go to the fire department, but to lineup at the at the gravel parking lot by the tennis courts at the McLeansboro High School.

 Bring a work ID and/or driver’s license with you to verify your eligibility, along with your insurance cards if applicable.